wcho21/langwalk/riscv/src/draft.md

 Try setting `len` manually and see the result.
 What do you get?

-## What is a register?
+## Registers

 So far, we've been using registers, to use "variables".
 In fact, processors only handle registers, not the memory, to do computation.
 That is, the computation does not happen on memory, including arithmetics and even calling "function".
 We'll cover registers in detail later.

-## What is a section?: disassemble
+# Section: Memory layout: Disassembling

 We've written `.text` and `.data` section, which are instruction and constants, respectively.
 This sets memory layout of executable.

-To check this, we'll see how executable is made in detail.
+To check this, we're going to see how executable is made in detail.

+(TODO: divide contents into sections (good names?))

 The following is making partial executable.

 ```